pyx-industries/julee/docs/architecture/applications/worker.rst

 Workflows
 =========

-**CEAP workflows are Julee's "batteries included" - production-ready workflows you can use immediately.**
+**CEAP workflows demonstrate Julee's patterns for document processing.**

 This page documents the Capture, Extract, Assemble, Publish pattern and its implementation as Temporal workflows.